yaushian/mSimCSE/README.md

 ```

 ### Step 2: Install Packages
 Before install requirements.txt, install [pytorch](https://pytorch.org/get-started/locally/) from the official website.
 We test our model on pytorch LTS(1.8.2).
-It should also work on later version.
+It should also work on a later version.
 ```bash
 pip install -r requirements.txt
 ```